Are You In The Know On LTC?

-According to the Genworth 2015 Cost of Care Survey, the median annual rate of private room in an nursing home $91,250.1 Medicare, the primary health care program for retirees, pays only for skilled or rehabilitative care subsequent to a hospital stay.
+According to the Genworth 2020 Cost of Care Survey, the median annual rate of a private room in a nursing home is $105,850.1.
+Medicare, the primary health care program for retirees, pays only for skilled or rehabilitative care subsequent to a hospital stay.
 Medicare does not pay custodial care in any venue.
 Medicaid, a federal and state program for financially needy individuals, will pay for custodial care, but primarily in nursing homes.
-Funding for home care and assisted living is very limited, based on availability of funds and does allow the government to recover their cost of care from your estate.2
+Funding for home care and assisted living is very limited, based on the availability of funds and does allow the government to recover their cost of care from your estate.2

 “Long-term care planning is loaded with misinformation, controversy, and emotional baggage like no other topic a planner will ever bring up,” Marilee Driscoll, author of The Complete Idiot’s Guide to Long-Term Care Planning.
 “Yet, as much as nobody wants to discuss it, no retirement plan or estate plan can be complete without addressing the issue of long-term care funding.”